cuberat/go-textparser/README.md

     LastToken *Token

     // Predicate controlling the characters accepted as the i'th rune in an
-    // identifier (starting at zero).
+    // identifier (starting at zero). `runes` is the slice of runes accepted
+    // so far for this token.
 The set of valid characters must not
     // intersect with the set of white space characters.
 The default is the
     // IsIdentRune function defined in this module.
-    IsIdentRune func(ch rune, i int) bool
+    IsIdentRune func(ch rune, i int, runes []rune) bool

-    // Predicate controlling the characters accepted as white space.
-The
+    // Predicate controlling the characters accepted as the i'th rune in a run
+    // of white space. `runes` is the slice of runes accepted so far for this
-    // default value is `unicode.IsSpace()`, which decides based on Unicode's
+    // token.
+The default value is `unicode.IsSpace()`, which decides based on
-    // White Space property.
+    // Unicode's White Space property.
-    IsSpaceRune func(ch rune) bool
+    IsSpaceRune func(ch rune, i int, runes []rune) bool

     // Predicate controlling the characters accepted as quoting runes.
 Returns
     // true/false, as well as the corresponding closing quote rune.
 The